jschaefer-io/Godot-Brightness-Probe/README.md

 # Brightness Probe
 This repository contains a basic implementation of a brightness/ light-level detection in the Godot Engine.
-The Brightness-Probe currently supports all Light Nodes (OmniLight, SpotLight, DirectionalLight) but is not yet configured to handle ambient light.
+The Brightness-Probe currently supports all Light Nodes (OmniLight, SpotLight, DirectionalLight) and the world environments ambient light energy.

 ## Node Types
 This addons comes with three Nodes, allowing granual control on which light sources are requested, which obstacle are ignored